 See The Albert Sloman Library Human Rights Directory for further sources: http://libwww.essex.ac.uk/Human_Rights/InternationalCaseLaw.htm

-The OSCE, which was known until 1994 as the Conference on Security and Co-operation in Europe (CSCE), is a pan-European security organisation with 55 participating states (non-European members include the United States and Central Asian Republics).
-The protection and promotion of human rights are considered part of its comprehensive view maintaining security.
+The OSCE, which was known until 1994 as the Conference on Security and Co-operation in Europe (CSCE), is a pan-European security organisation with 57 participating states (non-European members include the United States and Central Asian Republics).
+It addresses a wide range of security-related concerns, including arms control, confidence- and security-building measures, human rights, national minorities, democratization, policing strategies, counter-terrorism and economic and environmental activities.

 Material is shelved at class-marks D 1058 (Floor 4) and JX 1393.C65 (Floor 4).

-The Library has acquired a good collection of booklets and reports produced by international and national non-governmental organisations such as Article 19, Human Rights Watch, International Commission of Jurists, Amnesty International and State-watch.
-Details of these publications can be found by searching The Library Catalogue by author, title, keyword or subject.
+The Library has acquired a large collection of booklets and reports produced by international and national non-governmental organisations such as Article 19, Human Rights Watch, International Commission of Jurists, Amnesty International and State-watch.
+Details of these publications can be found by searching the Library search engine http://encore.essex.ac.uk/

 Many non-governmental organisations publish their material on the Internet; links can be found at the Library human rights web site: http://libwww.essex.ac.uk/Human_Rights/Hrights.htm

-The Library has all Amnesty International publications on microform in the at JC 571.A6 including: Country Reports 1975 onwards and; Publications 1962 onwards
+The Library has all Amnesty International publications on microform at JC 571.A6 including: Country Reports from 1975 onwards and; Publications from 1962 onwards.
+Amnesty International reports are also available on the web at: http://www.amnesty.org/en/library

 The main human rights collection is shelved at JC 571 and JC 599.